 Recognised and authorised activities of University Clubs and Societies can also be covered by the University’s insurance, and some examples of this are outlined below:

 Evidence of Public Liability Insurance will often be required when the activities of Clubs and Societies involve external organisations.

-Where confirmation of Public Liability Insurance is required you should contact the University Insurance Section to obtain the relevant information.
+Where confirmation of Public Liability Insurance is required, you should contact the Clubs and Societies team to obtain the relevant information.

 Often you will be asked to provide a certificate to prove that your Club or Society has this kind of insurance when you hire an external facility for an event, or when you travel to another institution to take part in a competition or intervarsity.

 Travel insurance cover will apply to officially recognised Clubs and Societies trips outside the UK and Ireland.

 Trips to be covered by the University travel insurance must be notified to the University Insurance Section in advance of travel commencing by completion of a Travel Notification Form.
 You should also follow the guidance on booking and paying for travel carefully.
 See here for more detail.

 Motor insurance cover is provided for hire vehicles used to facilitate the activities of Clubs and Societies.
 The vehicles must be obtained locally from Enterprise or Comber Commercial, and paid for from the Club / Society account by submitting a TAF to the Finance Office.

 For the University motor insurance to apply, Driver Authorisation Forms must be completed and submitted to the University Insurance Section in advance of vehicles being driven.

 Please note that if a member uses their own vehicle to facilitate the activities of their Club or Society, the University motor insurance cover does not apply.
 The member will need to confirm that their own motor insurance cover will apply.